AOSSIE-Org/Info/GSoC-Ideas/2026/LessCloud.md

 Furthermore, the digital activities of users of cloud-dependent software is under constant surveillance by the companies offering the "cloud" infra-structure and services.
 And our digital infrastructure becomes fragile, with global outages when any of these cloud monopolies becomes unavailable.

-This idea aims to make our projects more local, more "grounded", less "cloudy".
+This idea aims to make our projects more local, more "grounded", less "cloudy", more "sunny".

 ## Overview of Tasks